hackclub/outernet/README.md

 ## The Hackathon

-This is Hack Club.
-We wanted it to be a technical event.
-The great outdoors can be a really productive place and nature can serve as great inspiration for technical projects; it can also be very distracting.
-We wanted people to enjoy the uniqueness of the outdoors and build cool shit at the same time.
-It was all about finding a balance.
+Nature can serve as great inspiration for technical projects; it can also be uncomfortable and distracting.
+We wanted people to find a balance between exploring the outdoors and coming together to program.

-### Spaces for Hacking
+We'd need to provide: space, inspiration, and an end goal.

+### Creating The Space

 First of all, people need space to build their projects!
 In an office, this is easy, everyone sits at desks and shared tables.
 That sort of space doesn't exist by default at a campground.
 We'd need to create it.
 We boiled it down to people needing comfortable seating with tables on which they could collaborate.